puregame/CAN-Insight/README.md

-# Teensy 4.1 Based CAN message logger
+# CANInsight CAN logger

-This project is a Teensy 4.1 based CAN logger designed to log up to 3 CAN channels at configurable baudrates and with configurable CAN filters.
+This project is a 3 CAN channel CAN logger designed from the ground up for ease of use.

+## Why make this?
+This project was born out of the desire for a highly customizable and inexpensive CAN logger.
+Other solutions on the market lack realtime clock (RTC) functionality, ony have a single channel, and/or are quite expensive.
+Furthermore the standard DB9 connector used on most CAN loggers are not dust or water proof and these devices are not suitable for installing on vehicles for long-term testing and data collection.

 ## Features:
-- 3 CANBus channels.
+- Up to 3 CANBus channels (default is 2).
-- CAN baudrates of 100, 250, 500, 1k.
+- CAN baudrates of 125, 250, 500, 1k
 - RTC.
 Log files and entries are time-stamped
-- Up to 256GB SD card? -- Confirm this
-- project and unit identifiers in log file
+- Logs CAN data to a micro-sd card
+- Log files are tagged for specific projects/vehicle types and unit/serial/VIN (see below for details)
+- LEDs for power and logging status
+- 8-60v supported input voltages
+- Reverse polarity protection
+- Log processor to translate raw data into physical values
+- CAN termination resistors with solder jumper
+- IP44 rated case

 ## Device Configuration
 The device is dynamically configurable by use of a JSON config file placed at the top-level directory of the SD card named `CONFIG.TXT`.
 If the config file does not exist some ~reasonable~ default values will be used.
 If any config value does not exist in the config file it will be defaulted to these values as well.